onnx/onnx/docs/Operators.md

 ### <a name="ReduceMax"></a><a name="reducemax">**ReduceMax**</a>

   Computes the max of the input tensor's element along the provided axes.
-The resultedtensor has the same rank as the input if keepdims equal 1.
-If keepdims equal 0, thenthe resulted tensor have the reduced dimension pruned.
+The resulted tensor has the same rank as the input if keepdims equal 1.
+If keepdims equal 0, then the resulted tensor have the reduced dimension pruned.

-  The above behavior is similar to numpy, with the exception that numpy default keepdims toFalse instead of True.
+  The above behavior is similar to numpy, with the following exceptions:
-  The above behavior is similar to numpy, with the following exceptions:1. numpy defaults keepdims to False instead of True2.
-This op uses complement_axes attribute which defaults to false but when set to true indicates all axes except the specified axes will be reduced.The attribute complement_axes is used in conjunction with the axes attribute, and has a default value of False.
+  1. numpy defaults keepdims to False instead of True.
+  2. This op uses complement_axes attribute which defaults to false but when set to true indicates all axes except the specified axes will be reduced.
+  The attribute complement_axes is used in conjunction with the axes attribute, and has a default value of False.

 #### Version